 To run two or more operating systems separately, you can set up a dual-boot configuration on Windows 11.
 You can use apps that are incompatible with the most recent release by using this approach to run previous editions (such as Windows 10, 8.1, or 7).
 You can install previews of later versions of Windows 11 to try out new features without having to change your system.
-Alternately, you can install an operating system from a different platform, like Linux.
+Alternatively, you can install an operating system from a different platform, like Linux.
 Even if virtualization is an option, a dual-boot system will have full access to the hardware for improved performance and usability.
 In this guide, you will learn how to create a dual-boot setup on Windows 11.

 In an ideal world, you could use a different computer with a different operating system.
 But a dual-boot system makes it possible to run Windows 11 along with Insider preview versions for the Dev, Beta, Release Preview Channels, or another version.
 For more interesting guides on Windows, read: How to use the Widgets feature on Windows 11, How to Add a Device to your Microsoft account, Add Hardware and Peripherals: How to add a device to a Windows 10 Computer, How to remove a Bluetooth device and connect a new Bluetooth device to Macbook, How to check graphics card temperature on Windows 11 and How to change the default start page for File Explorer on Windows 11 2022 Update.

-Steps to create to dual-boot on Windows 11
+Steps on how to create to dual-boot setup on Windows 11

 Any operating system (apart from macOS) can be used to set up a dual boot configuration, including older versions of Windows and Linux.
 In this guide, I’ll show you how to install a second copy of Windows 11 from the Dev Channel, which enables you to test new features without compromising your existing system and data.

-Download ISO file & Create a Bootable Media
+Download the ISO file and Create a Bootable Media

 To download the latest preview of Windows 11, use these steps: